Internal audit and fraud prevention: Are you providing the right assurance?

 - Identify and make recommendations for mitigating fraud risks

 Following the Brydon review in 2019, which outlines some key recommendations for senior managers and auditors in relation to fraud, it is likely that the role of internal audit and fraud prevention will come under even greater scrutiny in the near future.
-To learn more about the Brydon review and the call for substantial improvement in the UK’s audit industry, download our latest white paper - Audit reform in the UK: It’s not just for external auditors.
+Find out how the right internal audit solution can help your organisation to spot risks, like fraud, and manage them effectively.

 Related blog posts